BavaniEnnares04/credit-card-fraud-detector/README.md

 ## Setup
 In this section, we will set up our environment by importing libraries, managing packages, and writing utility functions for later use.

+**Note:** this project was developed in Google's Colaboratory environment, so some of the setup code is specific to Colab's environment.
+For example, we will load the data from a mounted Google Drive rather than from our GitHub repository, as the file size exceeds GitHub's limit.

 ### Installing LightGBM
-We will be using Light GBM (LGBM) with GPU in this Google Colab notebook.
+We will be using Light GBM (LGBM) with GPU in the Google Colab notebook.
 The version of Light GBM installed by default does not support GPU.
-To make use of GPU support, we need to uninstall the existing LGBM and reinstall the GPU version.
+To make use of GPU support, we need to uninstall the existing LGBM and build the GPU version.

 ```